zxdev/kvs/readme.md

 This is a key:value hash table that links the key:value unit.
 It is akin to a map[uint64]uint64, but provides faster performance, uses about 1/6th of the RAM, can be tuned and distributed with binary validation.

 * The basic implementation builds a static reference hash table that can be build from a set of data and can be and used locally or distributed; runs in memory.
-* To be MRSW would require an external wrapper to implement sync.RW to safeguard operations to prevent data races and should be size according to the intended use case.
+* To be MRSW would require an external wrapper to implement sync.RWMutex to safeguard existing data integrity operations and prevent data races due to the dynamic nature of the design and internal movement of items.
-* Once created the table size is static.
+* Once created, the table is a static sized container space, meaning the max capacity once specified can not be altered without creating a new a new container.

 The defaut configuration utilizes a cuckoo style hash table that has been optimized with and and internal shuffler that optimizes the table density while providing constant lookup performace expectations.